LaurelGerman/LaurelGerman/README.md

 - A deep dive into the [Tanstack](https://tanstack.com/) ecosystem

 ### 📅 Stay tuned! ###
-Our first release is scheduled for April 30, 2025.
+Our first release will land here before the end of May.
 Check back soon!

 ### Let's Chat ###
 This entire process is inteded to be educational and collaborative.
 At times, the field of software enginering can feel daunting and unempathetic, but it doesn't have to be.
 This is a space for playfulness, curiosity, and conversation without judgement.
 See an area for improvement?
 Have an idea?
 Want to join in on the fun?
 I'd love to talk — reach out!